Marmanoff/EPiServerTutorial/README.md

 # EPiServerTutorial
 This repository is intended for educational purposes only.
 Each task will be linked to my Youtube EPiServer playlist for other developers to watch and learn from.
-The playlist can be found in at this link https://www.youtube.com/playlist?list=PLRHLxW_l2Dw7BGb4IeG5llKZW9GFKmxLB
+The playlist can be found here [YouTube](https://www.youtube.com/playlist?list=PLRHLxW_l2Dw7BGb4IeG5llKZW9GFKmxLB)

 ## Install
 * [Visual Studio 2019 Community](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) - Installation